Cedar Mountain Canteen Appalachian Cultural Center

 Community Jams

-We host a Bluegrass and Old Time Jam every week.
+We host a Bluegrass and Old Time Jam every week and a song circle.
 All are welcome.
 We have house instruments if you need to borrow one.
 We host the Junior Appalachian Musicians (JAM) for jams and programs as well.
 Watch our schedule for details.

 Bluegrass Jam with Bruce Threlkeld